ghcformacosx/ghc-dot-app/README.md

 ## Minimal (no GUI helper)

-This will build a relocatable ghc-7.10.3.app in ./dist/build using the binaries of GHC and cabal-install from haskell.org and stack from GitHub.
+This will build a relocatable ghc-7.10.3.app in ./dist/build using the binaries of GHC and stack from GitHub. cabal will be built from stack lts-5.4.
 This does not include the GUI helper.

 USAGE: